helciodev/micro-reddit-repo/README.md

 ![comment table in Rails console](app/assets/images/User_table.png)

-## Sample of The Next Web Page Website Clone with the following features:
+## This project has the following features:

-- Navigation Bar
-- Main section
+- User table
-- Articles
+- Post table
-- Footer
+- Comment table

 ## Built With